By Jacob Jackson on January 1, 2023 (Updated July 1, 2023)

 Additionally, Turbopack is designed to allow for only specific parts of your app to be compiled.
 For example, you might start up a dev server and navigate to a specific page.
 Instead of bundling your entire website, Turbopack can bundle only the assets required for that page and bundle other assets as needed.
 Finally, Turbopack bundles assets during development, which might seem obvious, but it is surprising knowing the recent bundler trends.
 Due to the adoption of ESM by browsers, many modern bundlers like Vite avoid bundling during development and send all of the files directly to the browser.
 However, this puts more load on the browser, which can actually make performance worse if the bundling is optimized enough.

 The original creators of Webpack also support Turbopack, which lends it more credence.
 Because of Turbopack’s unique approach to bundling and its support, I think it will be very interesting to watch in 2023.

 Using the Islands Architecture, Astro allows you to isolate the client hydration code to just the components that will need to be interactive.

 Astro’s downloads on NPM across 2022

-While Astro was created in 2021, it grew massively in 2022, going from around 8,000 stars to 24,000.
+While Astro was created in 2021, it grew massively in 2022, going from around 8,000 stars to 24,000, and since then to 31,000.
 A variety of companies like Google, Netlify, and The Guardian have used it.
 For these reasons, I think it will be a very interesting project to watch in 2023.